ttmagweba/flight-tracking-data-pipeline/README.md

 # Flight Tracking Data Pipeline

 ## Overview

-Built an end-to-end batch ETL pipeline that ingests live aircraft tracking data from a REST API, enriches records using geospatial calculations, stores data in a normalized relational database, and automatically generates daily analytical CSV reports through Apache Airflow orchestration.
+This project is an end-to-end batch ETL pipeline that retrieves live aircraft tracking data around Johannesburg from the Airplanes Live REST API, enriches each record by calculating its distance from a predefined location using the Haversine formula, stores the processed data in a normalized SQLite database, and automatically generates daily analytical CSV reports through Apache Airflow orchestration.

-The pipeline retrieves live aircraft data around Johannesburg, enriches each record by calculating its distance from a predefined location using the Haversine formula, and stores the data in a normalized SQLite database for SQL-based analysis.

 ## Project Objective